What is a Furby? A Brief History of a Pop Culture Phenomenon

 What is a Furby, and when was it first introduced to the market?

-Furby is an interactive electronic toy that was introduced by Tiger Electronics in 1998.
-It quickly gained popularity among children and adults alike due to its unique ability to speak and interact with humans.
+A Furby is an interactive electronic toy introduced by Tiger Electronics in October 1998.
+It became incredibly popular for its ability to “learn” English and interact with people through sensors.

 How does a Furby work?